swiftlang/swift-evolution/proposals/0489-codable-error-printing.md

 ### Better error generation from Foundation encoders/decoders

 The debug descriptions generated in Foundation sometimes contain the same information as the new debug descriptions from this proposal.
 A future change to the standard JSON and Plist encoders and decoders could provide more compact debug descriptions once they can be sure they have the new standard library descriptions available.
 They could also use a more compact description when rendering the description of a `CodingKey`.
-Using part of the example from above:
+Take, for example:

 ```
 Debug description: No value associated with key CodingKeys(stringValue: "population", intValue: nil) ("population").